fxdave/lightweight-electron-react-boilerplate/README.md

 However I don't think it's a good idea, because `__dirname` is different when it's bundled.
 But configuring it is hard so I created another branch for you: `variation/es6main`.

 ## Contributing
-Feel free to open any issue.
+Feel free to open any issues.